 Third, there is the matter of public confession.
 Sometimes one’s sin is so widely identified that nothing but a public confession will suffice to satisfy the matter.

 According to Luke’s record, they were convicted of their error, and they came “confessing and declaring their deeds” (Acts 19:18).
 The sense of the passage seems to be this: These erring brethren openly acknowledged what had been widely known, i.e., their sinfulness in practicing magical crafts.
-Additionally, they brought their little scrolls, containing ritual inscriptions, and burned them “in the sight of all” (19:19).
-Lenski says that the implication of this language is that Paul was directing the procedure (Acts of the Apostles, p.
-799).
+Additionally, they brought their little scrolls, containing ritual inscriptions, and burned them “in the sight of all” (Acts 19:19).
+Lenski says that the implication of this language is that Paul was directing the procedure (1961, 799).

 Those who have strayed from faithful duty must concede that wrong, and somehow make their renewed disposition know to the church.